 Birdscaping your yard to include brush piles and other bird friendly features can provide spots for them to forage and take refuge during migration and the winter.
 Learn more about birdscaping at Habitat Network.

 Karlson, Kevin and D Rosselet.
 (2015).
 Birding by Impression.
 Living Bird 25:34-42.

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.

 Norment, C. J., S. A. Shackleton, Doris J. Watt, Peter Pyle and Michael A. Patten.
 (2016).
 Harris's Sparrow (Zonotrichia querula), version 3.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Partners in Flight (2017).
 Avian Conservation Assessment Database.
 2017.

-Rising, J. D. 1996.
-A guide to the identification and natural history of the sparrows of the United States and Canada.
-New York, NY: Academic Press.
+Rising, J. D. (1996).
+A Guide to the Identification and Natural History of the Sparrows of the United States and Canada.
+Academic Press, NY, USA.